kalpeshdahake/Resume-Parser/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Feel free to use this content directly in your README.md file, adjusting details according to your specific project.
+Copy and paste this content into your README.md file in your GitHub repository.
+Customize the licensing details in the [LICENSE](LICENSE) file according to your project's requirements.